zerobyte567/GamblingPlatform/README.md

 **Disclaimer:** Gambling involves risk.
 Only participate with funds you can afford to lose.

+## License
+This project is open-source.
+See LICENSE for more information.

 **Ready to test your luck?
 Connect your wallet and play today!**